ariporad/promisify-supertest/README.md

 Please make sure to have your code comply with standard (I know, but it was easy):

     npm run lint

+And make sure it passes the tests (and please add more for any feature you add!):

+    npm run test

 ---